-In reality, these leaders’ missions were to “steal kill, and destroy” within their nations they ruled – Africa is became a playground for Devil’s Incarnates as heads of state.
-The citizens most unfortunately especially the intellectual/educated ones followed the whims and perversions of these incompetent and inept leaders like children and outright morons.
-As Fela indicated using Shagari as an example, when African leaders misrule no one tells them they did something wrong.
+In reality, these leaders’ missions were to “steal, kill, and destroy” their nations as they ruled – Africa becoming a playground for Devil’s Incarnates as heads of state.
+Most citizens, including the intellectual/educated ones, followed the whims and perversions of these incompetent leaders as children and outright morons would.
+As Fela sought to highlight, using President Shagari as an example, when African leaders misrule no one tells them they did something wrong.
 It was a pun, a great pun.
-Many thought Fela was accusing the Europeans but he was attacking the Africans who should have known better.
+Many people thought Fela was being critical of the West, but he was charging the African elite who should have known better.

-Under the tenure of a given head of state, it does not matter how much corruption takes place, how many citizens are impoverished or immiserated, how many massacres take occur, how low the life expectancy is, how insecure, unsafe, and unstable the society is, how backward the country is comparatively, the mania for these very bad leaders continues unabated with ever increasing persuasion and fervour.
+Under the tenure of a head of state, it does not matter how much corruption takes place, how many citizens witness impoverishment or immiseration.
+Or how many massacres occur, how low the life expectancy is, how insecure, unsafe, and unstable the society is.
+Or how backward the country is.
+What matters is power and the length of tenure.
+The mania for these terrible leaders continues unabated with ever-increasing persuasion and fervour.

 Nigeria is a nation that has earned over $1 trillion in oil revenues since Independence,58 years ago.
-Oil companies always exercise nonfeasance in paying the$1 billion per annum in penalties for gas-flaring ($4 billion per presidential tenure if it was adequately collected).
-The current Government of Nigeria claims incessantly to have broken all records in the recovery stolen public funds.
-Oil revenues are still flowing into the national coffers making it still a middle-income nation.
+Where is it?
+Oil companies always exercise nonfeasance in paying the$1 billion per annum in penalties for gas-flaring ($4 billion per presidential tenure, if enforcement of institutions apply).
+Why more loans?
+The current Government of Nigeria claims to have broken records in the recovery of stolen public funds.
+How is the booty re-stolen?
+Oil revenues are still flowing into the national coffers, making it still a middle-income nation.
 Is that not only on paper?

-Therefore, do Buhari or Atiku or any other Nigerian or African leaders deserve the manic following of support and adulation they get?
+So, do Buhari or Atiku or any other Nigerian or African leaders deserve the manic following of support and adulation they get?